 Are you wondering if your car might be on its last leg?
 How many miles does a car last on average?
 Modern vehicles are made to last longer than those made years ago, with components being constructed to take more wear.
 With lower maintenance costs and fewer repairs, you might be able to push your vehicle longer.

-We look at the factors that influence a car’s life and evaluate how many miles you might expect to get from it.
-We also give you some tips on how to make your vehicle last longer.
+I look at the factors that influence a car’s life and evaluate how many miles you might expect to get from it.
+I also give you some tips on how to make your vehicle last longer.

 How Long Do Cars Last?

 The average car lasts around 12 years or around 200,000 miles, according to The Bureau of Transportation.
-The lifespan numbers still continue to rise as modern technology helps vehicles last longer.
+These lifespan numbers continue to rise as modern technology helps vehicles last longer.

 It’s safe to assume that vehicles are built to run up to 200,000 miles when properly taken care of.
 However, electric engines should last up to 300,000 miles.